bytebase/bytebase.com-old/content/blog/1-12-0-new-features.md

 Since one of the core value propositions of Bytebase is collaboration between application developers and DBAs, and the collaboration-related features are mainly in the Team and Enterprise Plans, this pricing adjustment is also to allow more users to experience the collaboration capabilities provided by Bytebase.

-For an R&D team with a complete organizational system, we still recommend the Enterprise Plan.
+For a formal engineering team developing serious products, we still recommend the Enterprise Plan.
 The capabilities of the Enterprise Plan have also been greatly enhanced in the past year.
-Attached is a comparison overview of the features of the Enterprise Plan in 22 and 23 years ⬇️
+Attached is a feature comparison of the Enterprise Plan between 2022 and 2023 ⬇️

 ![enterprise-plan](/static/blog/1-12-0-new-features/enterprise-plan.webp)